aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to FLATOPC" h2="Render CGM to FLATOPC within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to FLATOPC</h2>

+The CGM (Computer Graphics Metafile) file format is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+However, the FLATOPC (Flat Open Packaging Convention) file format is a newer, more advanced file format that is used for storing and exchanging documents.
+It is becoming increasingly popular due to its ability to store documents in a single file, making it easier to share and collaborate on documents.
+Therefore, it is often necessary to convert CGM files to FLATOPC in order to make them more accessible and easier to work with.

+<h2>How Aspose.Total Helps CGM to FLATOPC Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to FLATOPC in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to FLATOPC.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert CGM to FLATOPC in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert CGM files to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export DOC to FLATOPC.
+This makes it easy to convert CGM files to FLATOPC without having to manually convert each file.

+Aspose.Total for C++ also offers a range of other features that make it an ideal choice for C++ developers.
+It includes a wide range of APIs for working with different file formats, including PDF, Word, Excel, PowerPoint, and more.
+It also offers a range of features for manipulating documents, such as text extraction, document comparison, and more.
+Additionally, Aspose.Total for C++ is easy to use and can be integrated into existing applications with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}